 5.5 Enclosure

-5.5.1 Enclosure Material — The material for enclosure of isolated types of bus-bar shall be non-magnetic.
+5.5.1 Enclosure Material

+The material for enclosure of isolated types of bus-bar shall be non-magnetic.

 Fig. 4 Typical Arrangement of Contxnuous Type of Isolated Phase Bus Duct

+5.5.2 Construction

-5.5.2 Construction — The enclosure for voltage more than 1 000 V are under consideration; till such time the purchasers may select one of the degrees of protection given in IS/IEC 60947-1 : 2020 ‘Low-voltage switchgear and controlgear Part 1 general rules’.
+The enclosure for voltage more than 1 000 V are under consideration; till such time the purchasers may select one of the degrees of protection given in IS/IEC 60947-1 : 2020 ‘Low-voltage switchgear and controlgear: Part 1 General rules’.

-5.6 Thermal Expansion — Provision shall be made, where necessary, to allow for longitudinal expansion and contraction of bus-bars and bus enclosures, caused by temperature variation.
+5.6 Thermal Expansion

+Provision shall be made, where necessary, to allow for longitudinal expansion and contraction of bus-bars and bus enclosures, caused by temperature variation.

-5.7 Grounding of Isolated Phase Bus Duct — A continuous ground conductor shall be provided in parallel with the isolated phase bus to ensure that all enclosures are grounded.
+5.7 Grounding of Isolated Phase Bus Duct

+A continuous ground conductor shall be provided in parallel with the isolated phase bus to ensure that all enclosures are grounded.
 The ground bus may take the form of a separate bar or wire (copper or aluminium), it may be the enclosure itself, or it may be the supporting structure, if a continuous electrical path can be provided suitable for the same rated short time current as the main bus conductors.

 5.7.1 The ground conductor shall preferably be connected to the station ground at one point only, although more connection points are satisfactory if induced current loops have been avoided.
 Induced voltages across insulated joints in the housing should be kept as low as possible and preferably below two volts during rated current operations.